willnode/engine4-src/index.md

 ## The Secret Sauce

-The library is doing the runtime hardwork without external depedencies.
-Any input data that feeded into the library are processed into a projected shape that is renderable with conventional 3D rendering engines.
+This library is doing the runtime hardwork without external depedencies.
+Any input data that feeded into this library are processed into a projected shape that is renderable with conventional 3D rendering engines.

 Note that because Unity is a 3D Game Engine.
 Engine4 mostly do not use advanced features inside as it is *limited* to 3D space.